kevinveenbirkenbach/cymais/roles/web-app-bigbluebutton/README.md

 This role provides a fully automated deployment of [BigBlueButton](https://bigbluebutton.org/) using Docker Compose on Arch Linux.
 It manages the entire lifecycle of the deployment, from cloning the upstream Docker repository and generating the `.env` configuration to customizing `docker-compose.yml` for volume usage, WebSocket proxying, and optional LDAP/OIDC integration.

 The setup includes conditional Greenlight activation, WebRTC support via TURN/STUN, and various fixes for known container orchestration issues.
-The role is modular and integrates seamlessly with the CyMaIS infrastructure, including reverse proxy configuration, domain management, and secrets templating.
+The role is modular and integrates seamlessly with the Infinito.Nexus infrastructure, including reverse proxy configuration, domain management, and secrets templating.

 By default, BigBlueButton is deployed with best-practice hardening, modular secrets, and support for multiple authentication methods and scalable storage backends.